Multiple Sclerosis (MS)

 - A pain management specialist, to help with any significant chronic pain that MS may cause.
 A pain specialist, often as part of a pain clinic, can help find ways of reducing pain when possible and dealing with pain that doesn't go away.

-- A neurosurgeon, to perform surgery for severe tremors or spasticity.
+- A neurosurgeon, to do surgery for severe tremors or spasticity.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.